 Tips For Home Storage:

 Do not store whole onions in plastic bags – the lack of air circulation reduces storage life, a basket or mesh bag provides good air circulation.
 Do not store onions with potatoes or other produce items that release moisture.
-When kept dry and cool or refrigerated, onions can keep longer than 4-8 weeks.
+When kept dry and cool or refrigerated, onions can stored for 3 or more months.
 Chopped or diced onions can be frozen for future use.

 Did you know?